 \subsection{Construction of weight function}

-To prove the main results, we employ the $a$-contraction method, namely, a weighted relative entropy method.
-To this end, we construct a suitable weight function $a(t,x)$, to ensure a certain contraction property of the viscous shock wave.
+To prove the main results, we employ the method of $a$-contraction with shifts, namely, a weighted relative entropy method.
+To this end, we construct a suitable weight function $a(t,x)$ to ensure a certain contraction property of the viscous shock wave.

 We now define the weight function $a(t,x)=a(\xi)$ as follows:

 where $\delta = |u_+-u_-|$ denotes the shock strength.
 We note that the weight function $a$ satisfies $1\le a\le 1+\sqrt{\delta}<\frac{3}{2}$ for small enough $\delta$, and